JetBrains/kotlin-mobile-docs/topics/home.md

 ## Get started

 * If you're already familiar with the Kotlin language and want to try out KMM, [get started with KMM](getting-started.md).
-* If you're new to Kotlin, [get started with Kotlin](https://kotlinlang.org/docs/tutorials/getting-started.html) or [play with Kotlin online](https://play.kotlinlang.org/koans/overview).
+* If you're new to Kotlin, [get started with Kotlin in an IDE](https://kotlinlang.org/docs/tutorials/getting-started.html) or [play with Kotlin online](https://play.kotlinlang.org/koans/overview).

 ## What’s new